phasetr/kindle-linear-algebra-for-newcomers/what_is_linear_algebra.rst

 The above properties hold for geometric vectors in high school, of course.
-Our purpose is different from it: we consider vectors as algebraic objects and we derive many interesting properites using (mainly) algebraic thinking!
+Our purpose is different from it: we consider vectors as algebraic objects and we derive many interesting properties using (mainly) algebraic thinking!

 Examples of linear spaces